shaefelinger/codepedia/src/JS4web/dom manipulation.md

 ## Selecting Elements

-You  have access to all of an element’s properties.This includes the ability to modify the contents of the element as well as its attributes and properties
+You  have access to all of an element’s properties.
+You can modify

+- the contents of the element
+- attributes
+- properties

 ###   `.querySelector()` and `.querySelectorAll()`

-- The `querySelector()` method <u>only returns the first element</u> that matches the specified CSS selectors.
+-  `querySelector()`  <u>only returns the first element</u> that matches the specified CSS selectors.
-- To return all the matches, use the `querySelectorAll()` method instead.
+- To return all the matches, use the `querySelectorAll()` :
-  - It returns a **NodeList** object, representing the first element that matches the specified CSS selector(s).
+  - It returns a **NodeList** object, representing elements that match the specified CSS selector(s).
 Looks like an Array, but it's not
 - If no matches are found, **null** is returned.

 Inside the brackets the same rules apply as with any CSS selectors: